Haplogroup L2: Haplogroup L2a1l2a

 L2a1l2a is recognized as an "Ashkenazi-specific" haplogroup, seen amongst Ashkenazi Jews with ancestry in Central and Eastern Europe.
 It has also been detected in small numbers in ostensibly non-Jewish Polish populations, where it is presumed to have come from Ashkenazi admixture.
 However, this haplotype constitutes only a very small proportion of Ashkenazi mitochondrial lineages; various studies (including Behar's) have put its incidence at between 1.4–1.6%.

 Haplogroup L2a1l3

 L2a1l3 is defined by the mutations G14905A and T16357C.
 It is found in Yoruba people in Nigeria and in Algeria.

 Haplogroup L2a1m

 L2a1m is defined by the mutation A13884G.
-It has been found in Haiti as well as Oman, Yemen, Saudi Arabia and Israel.
+It has been found in Burkina Faso and as well as Oman, Yemen, Saudi Arabia and Israel.

 Haplogroup L2a1m1

 L2a1m1 has been found among African Americans and Dominicans.

 Haplogroup L2a1m1a

 L2a1m1a has been found among African Americans and in Saint Vincent and the Grenadines.

 Haplogroup L2a1n

 L2a1n is observed among the Yoruba people of Nigeria and the Mossi people of Burkina Faso and has also been detected in Cameroon and Portugal on the Iberian Peninsula.
-L2a1n is known to have origins in United States of America, and Israel.